XENON1T/hax/docs/index.rst

 Welcome to hax's documentation!
 ===============================

-Please see the notebook `https://github.com/XENON1T/hax/blob/master/examples/Hax_tutorial.ipynb` for a tutorial on how to use hax.
+Please see the notebooks at `https://github.com/XENON1T/hax/tree/master/examples` for a tutorial and several more in-depth examples on how to use hax.

 Contents: